 However, this idea has a problem.
 Some distances are lower than the mean.
 For example, person 6 is slightly shorter than our average.
 So, his distance to the mean will be positive, while some people are taller than the average, for example person 2, so their distance to the mean will be negative.
 If I add up positive numbers and negative numbers, I’ll probably get a result that’s very close to zero due to the cancellation.
 So how can we get around this problem?
 Well, you might think absolute values, but for calculus reasons, absolute values have some problems, so a better way to get around having negative numbers is to look at squaring them, because no matter what, when I take a number and square it, the result is positive.
 So, let’s look at the average squared distance from the mean.
 Mathematically, the average squared distance from the mean would be, take the distance from the data point to the mean, just mean minus data point, square it, add them all up and divide by the number of measurements.

+σ2=1nin(xi-μ)2

 Now all the numbers being added are positive, so there’s no cancellation.
 This quantity is called the variance, and we will label it with the variable σ2, for reasons that will become apparent in a moment.
 Let’s calculate the variance for this data.
 Again, variance is kind of an ugly formula, so you really got to slow down and take it one piece at a time.
 So let’s take an entry I equals 1 and what do we do, take the entry and subtract it from the mean.
 This for I equals 1 is negative .7 cm.
 We repeat this for all of our data.
 We get these results.
 Next in variance, we see we should square so for I equals 1 the result is .49 cm2.
 I want to point out that we’ve now moved from cm to cm2, because when you square a number with units, you got to square the units too, and when we repeat it for all of our data and get these results to calculate variance, we take all of these numbers and add them up, which gives us 403.5 cm2.
 To get the variance divided by the number of measurements, which in this case is 20 giving us a variance of 20.2 cm2.